-The question is more interesting than it looks at first sight.
 Strategic nuclear deterrence is extraordinarily stable when both parties have a secure second-strike capability.
 As long as neither party can expect to destroy the adversary’s deterrent by launching a surprise first-strike with near-certainty, the stability of strategic nuclear deterrence is not in doubt.
 The bar for a second-strike capability is extremely low.
 There need only be an iota of a doubt that a splendid first-strike will fail to eliminate all of the inferior party’s nuclear forces for the superior party to be deterred from ever attempting a first-strike.

 Only with highly asymmetric capabilities can one begin to conceive of scenarios where deterrence is not stable.
 This would happen in a crisis scenario where the weaker party may face a “use it or lose it” situation in the face of the adversary’s overwhelming counterforce capabilities.
 For instance, in an armed confrontation over Taiwan, China may fear that the United States is about to launch a (perhaps purely conventional) disarming first-strike on its command, control and launch capabilities (as the US war strategy called AirSea Battle calls for).
 Although even in this most extreme of scenarios it is hard see why China would commit suicide for fear of death.